Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Stop-AzureRmSqlDatabaseActivity.md

 # Stop-AzureRmSqlDatabaseActivity

 ## SYNOPSIS
-Cancels the asynchronous updateslo operation on the database.
+Cancels the asynchronous updates operation on the database.

 ## SYNTAX